 PPP4027 - Learning and Rehabilitation

 I am happy to supervise students wishing to research cognitive control and executive functions.
 This research should rely on quantitative data and should have a neurocognitive theoretical background.
 I am particularly interested in applications to common behaviour, such as concentration, decision making or academic performance.
-Currently I have two PhD students working on 1) Cognitive Changes linked to Martial Arts practice, and 2) Automaticity and Control in the processing of brands.
-I also have plans for PhD work in two different projects: 1) On-site prediction of knife attacks and 2) the use of verbal instructions to boost mathematic performance.
+Currently I have two PhD students working on 1) Perception of Threat in interpersonal agression,that is, on-site prediction of knife attacks and 2) the use of verbal instructions to boost mathematic performance.